Field trips

 Many of our subjects include short field trips, but we also feature longer intensive field classes in China, East Timor, Aotearoa-New Zealand, Tasmania, Arnhem Land, Western Victoria and Melbourne.

-ERTH10002 - Understanding Planet Earth
+ERTH10002 - Understanding Planet Earth Field Trip

 Location: Phillip Island

-Staff contact: Anne-Marie Tosolini
+Staff Contact: Dr Anne-Marie Tosolini

 Second and later year students are required to provide their own field compass, hammer and hand lends.
 The Geological Hammer and Field Notebook can be purchased online.